Kulunda (village)

 Kulunda (Кулунда) is a rural locality (a selo) and the administrative center of Kulundinsky District of Altai Krai, Russia.
 Population: It is located on the Kazakhstan–Russia border.

 Geography

-The village is located in the area of the Kulunda Steppe, at the southern edge of the West Siberian Plain.
+Kulunda is located in the area of the Kulunda Steppe, at the southern edge of the West Siberian Plain.
+Lake Shchekulduk lies to the southwest of the town.
+Myshkino is the nearest rural locality.